 FuturePlan: The Clothworkers' Centre for the Study and Conservation of Textiles and Fashion

 The V&A holds one of the most important collections of textiles and fashion in the world, ranging from archaeological textiles to contemporary haute couture.
 The Clothworkers' Centre is a dedicated facility to study, conserve, and store the textiles and fashion collection.

 Based at Blythe House in Kensington Olympia, the new Centre brings the V&A's extensive textiles and fashion collection together under one roof, providing appropriate storage to enhance the long-term care of the collection.
-At the heart of the project will be new and upgraded Conservation studios, a public Study Centre, and a Seminar Room, offering visitors and researchers increased access and improved facilities to study and enjoy this important collection.
+At the heart of the project are some new and upgraded Conservation studios, a public Study Centre, and a Seminar Room, offering visitors and researchers increased access and improved facilities to study and enjoy this important collection.
 The original grand entrance to Blythe House - a Grade II Listed Building - has been reinstated, making it fully accessible and welcoming for visitors.
 The Clothworkers' Centre is the most important national and international centre for fashion and textiles.

 The Blythe House Textiles and Fashion development is named 'The Clothworkers' Centre for Textiles and Fashion Study and Conservation' following a generous lead grant from the Clothworkers' Foundation.